 Wealth Accumulation

 An additional benefit is increasing your equity as you pay down the mortgage on your rental property.
-It is simple to borrow against this equity to finance future investments and snowball your wealth accumulation.
+It is simple to borrow against this equity to finance future real estate investments and snowball your wealth accumulation.

 Tax Advantages